There are plenty of misconceptions surrounding age when it comes to becoming a foster carer.

 We want everyone to know that there is no upper age limit for fostering.
 As long as you have the dedication, time and space to welcome a child into your home, it’s likely you’d make a brilliant foster parent.

-If you’re looking to begin your fostering journey but are concerned about how age could affect the fostering process, here’s a few things to consider!
+If you’re looking to begin your fostering journey and are wondering ‘is there an age limit for fostering a child?’
+You might even have concerns about how age could affect the fostering process, here are a few things to consider!

 Fostering Criteria Age Limits